shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 This license granted back to the Licensor is subject to the following conditions.
 This grant-back applies only to Derivative Works created by the Licensee that incorporate the Licensor's Licensed Content under this license and does not apply to any other works created by the Licensee.

 a.
 Platform Restriction for Licensor:
-The Licensor's use of such Derivative Work is restricted to the Permitted Platforms.
-The Licensor may only publish, share, or make such Derivative Work (or derivatives thereof created by the Licensor from such Derivative Work) available on these platforms.
+The Licensor's use of such Derivative Work, and any derivatives thereof created by the Licensor, may only be publicly published, shared, or made available on the Permitted Platforms.
+This restriction does not prohibit the Non-Public Sharing of such works with the Licensor's own Collaborators.

 b.
 Attribution to Licensee by Licensor:
 When using such Derivative Work, the Licensor must provide Attribution to the Licensee.
 The specific name to be used for Attribution shall be the Licensee's primary channel name (e.g., the Licensee's Twitch or YouTube channel name, whichever is primarily associated with such Derivative Work, or as the Licensee may otherwise instruct the Licensor in writing).